prople/paper/the-prople-paper/v1.0.0/architecture.md

 - `prople/did` : It's a package build to modeling the `DID`
 - `prople/crypto` : It's a package used to manage cryptography algorithms

+#### Cryptography

+There are two important needs for the *cryptography* :

+- Key exchanges
+- Digital signatures

 ---